realmelan/leetcode/SuffixArray.md

     return 0;
 }
 ```
+# search pattern in text
+Given suffix array, appearances of a pattern can be searched in the suffix array using binary search, so total O(lgn) searches are needed.
+Naively each search needs to compare at most O(m) characters, thus total time would be O(mlgn).

+However, if LCP(i,j) is provided, then the total comparisons could be O(m), thus total time could be O(m + lgn).
+Let l=LCP(p, L) and r=LCP(P, r), M = (L+R)/2.
+Here is how to move left index(L) and right index(R) during binary search:
+* if LCP(L,M) > l=LCP(P,L), then M is more close to L than P, that is the l+1'th character of M is same as L's, but smaller than P's. l and r remain unchanged, L=M
+* if LCP(L,M) < l=LCP(P,L), then P is more close to L than M, that is LCP(L,M)+1'th character of P is same as L's but smaller than M's. l remain unchanged, but r = LCP(L,M), R=M.
+* if LCP(L,M) = l=LCP(P,L), then start comparison at l+1'th character of P against M. The character comparsions of P and M determines how to update L and R, thus l and r.

 # Longest common prefix of a Suffix Array
 ## how to efficiently compute LCP from given suffix array